 ODORSTRIKE vs Febreze: Which Works Better on Indian Clothes?

 Febreze is the default name everyone Googles when they want to kill fabric odor.
 It's a massive American brand with 20+ years of shelf life.
-But when Indian buyers actually try to use it — in a Mumbai local, on a bike to office, in a gym bag — the cracks show up fast.
+But when Indian buyers actually try to use it — in a Mumbai local, on a bike to office, between two back-to-back meetings — the cracks show up fast.
 This is the honest head-to-head.

 The short answer